The School Counselor and School Counseling Programs

 - Advisory Council

-School counselors deliver a school counseling program in collaboration with students, families, school staff and community stakeholders.
+School counselors deliver a school counseling program in collaboration with students, families, school staff, and community stakeholders.
 The ASCA National Model (2019) and the ASCA National Model Implementation Guide (2019d) have specific details and examples about each of the following areas:

-Direct Services With Students
+Direct Services with Students

 Direct services are face-to-face or virtual interactions between school counselors and students and include the following: